On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterisation by Treewidth

 \begin{lemma} The scanner gadget has pathwidth at most $|X| + 21$. \end{lemma}

 \begin{proof} We define the bags of the decomposition as follows

 We now have the following path decomposition of $G_\mathcal{F}$

-It is easy to check that every edge is covered by some bag.
-Note that $a$ and $b$ are contained in a unique bag and each $p_i^j$ is contained in at most two adjacent bags.
-Furthermore the collection of bags which contain $s_i$ is $\{B_{i',j} : |i'-i| \leq 1\}$, corresponding to the paths which it is adjacent to.
-Finally since every $v \in X$ is contained in every bag, we find that for every such $v$, the collection of bags which contain $v$ form an interval in the path decomposition.
-Note that the largest bags are the $B_{i,j}$'s which are of size $|X| + 2 |V(p_i^j)| + 3 = |X| + 21$. \end{proof}
+It is easy to check that every vertex/edge is covered by some bag and that for every vertex $v$ the set of bags containing $v$ form an interval in the decomposition. \end{proof}